Chiropractic Assistant (CA) Page

 In the early 1990s, I sat in front of my office computer, a 286 Hewlett Packard Vectra desktop model with a 10-gigabyte hard drive.
 The salesman assured us we would never need anything bigger or better.
 The salesman told me many other things, but I had no idea what he was talking about.
 I felt like I had been parachute-dropped into a foreign country, where the citizens spoke pure techno-babble.
 It was then that I decided that I had to be technically informed about computers or else I would be at the total mercy of salespeople.

-Thanks to Marilyn Gard and Ces Soyring for the use of their files!
-You might also find additional value by visiting Marilyn's Chiropractic Assistant Freebies Section.
+Thanks to Marilyn Gard and Ces Soyring for the use of her files!

 Suggested Links